West Ridge, Chicago

-West Ridge is one of 77 Chicago community areas.
-It is a middle-class neighborhood located on the far North Side of the City of Chicago.
+West Ridge is one of the 77 community areas of Chicago in Illinois, United States.
+It is historically a middle-class neighborhood located on the far North Side of the City of Chicago.
 It is located in the 50th ward and the 40th ward.

-Today West Ridge is one of Chicago's better off communities, filled with multi-ethnic culture lining Devon Avenue, historic mansions lining Ridge and Lunt avenues, cultural institutions such as St. Scholastica Academy and one of the highest per capita incomes on the North Side of Chicago.

-It is home to the Midwest's largest Hasidic community, as well as other Jewish, Irish American, German-American, Indian, Pakistani, Bangladeshi, Assyrian, Russian, Korean and Rohingya immigrant communities.
+West Ridge is an ethnically diverse neighborhood, being home to the Midwest's largest Hasidic community, as well as other Jewish, Irish American, German-American, Indian, Pakistani, Bangladeshi, Assyrian, Russian, Korean and Rohingya immigrant communities.

 History

 Historically called "North Town", and frequently referred to as "West Rogers Park", it is bordered on the north by Howard Street, on the east by Ridge Boulevard, Western Avenue, and Ravenswood Avenue, the south by Bryn Mawr Avenue and Peterson Avenue, and on the west by Kedzie Avenue and the North Shore channel of the Chicago River.
 At one time joined with neighboring Rogers Park, it seceded to become its own village in 1890 over a conflict concerning park districts (known as the Cabbage War).
 West Ridge was annexed to Chicago on April 4, 1893, along with Rogers Park.

 The area's Jewish community began to boom in the 1930s as new arrivals left behind older and more crowded Jewish neighbourhoods, such as North Lawndale.
 The area's first synaogue, Ner Tamid, a Conservative congregation, was built in 1938, followed by Congregation B'nai Jacob, also Conservative, in 1942.
 The community peaked in the early-1960s with 47,000 Jewish residents, making up nearly 75% of the neighourhood.
 The main throughfare, Devon Avenue was home to many Jewish businesses and stores, as well as the iconic Bnei Ruven synagogue, which remains.
 The remaining Jewish stores are mostly on what is known honorarily as Golda Meir Boulevard, a section of Devon Avenue.
 In 1960 a Jewish Community Center opened and the area was home to twelve synagogues from denominations such as Reform, Conservative and Orthodox Judaism became active.